 Khao Chae is basically a refreshing dish of rice in ice cold water scented with jasmine.
 It is served with an array of condiments to enhance the dining pleasure.

-On our Morning Market & Street Food Tour, we sample Khao Chae at the Chat Chai morning fresh produce market.
+On our Foodies' Food Tour, we sample Khao Chae at the Chat Chai morning fresh produce market.

 On our 4 Corners of Thailand tour, we actually take you to a stunningly beautiful venue serving Royal Thai Cuisine.
 Here we try Khao Chae as it was meant to be served.